 When do I receive my official results after taking an exam?

-Exam results are emailed to candidates within 3 US business days, assuming they have provided accurate contact information.
-Red Hat Certificate of Expertise Exam results are emailed within 3 US business days.
+Exam results are emailed to candidates within three business days, assuming they have provided accurate contact information.
 Unfortunately, some mail servers mistakenly treat results emails as spam and filter them, which can cause delays.
-Candidates who do not receive their results within 3 US business days (3 for Expertise Exams) should contact Red Hat Certification at www.redhat.com/training/certification/comments.html
+Candidates who do not receive their results within three business days should contact Red Hat Certification at www.redhat.com/training/certification/comments.html.

 When do I get my certificate upon passing an exam?